bcgov/entity/docs/Way of Working/Sprint Review.md

 PO´s can speak 2 min. each to the Sprint Goal - what they achieved - and what did not get completed this Sprint.

 #### Entities
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
+Description - ticket_number - presenter - duration (min)
 #### Name Request
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
+Description - ticket_number - presenter - duration (min)
 #### Relationships
-* xxxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
+Description - ticket_number - presenter - duration (min)

 #### Action Items:
 | # | Action Item/Feedback | Feedback Shared by | Action Item Assigned to |